Arsenal new boys Saliba and Gabriel 'lucky' to have Luiz, says Arteta | Goal.com

 The latter has made an immediate impact, scoring on his debut in the 3-0 win against Fulham and impressing in his battle with Michail Antonio as West Ham were beaten 2-1 on Saturday night.

-Saliba meanwhile has yet to feature in the Premier League but did start at Wembley in the Community Shield success against Liverpool last month and is expected to be involved when a much changed Gunners side take on Leicester City on Wednesday night in the Carabao Cup third round.
+Saliba meanwhile has yet to feature in the Premier League, but is expected to be involved when a much changed Gunners side take on Leicester City on Wednesday night in the Carabao Cup third round.

 Both Gabriel and Saliba are viewed as players with real by potential by Arsenal, but at just 22 and 19 years old respectively, Arteta knows they still have much to learn.